Blackpink: Musical style and lyrics

 Blackpink's musical style is predominantly based on EDM and pop, infused with hip-hop and trap elements.
 They also use a variety of musical styles throughout their discography, such as R&B, Arabic music, ballads, disco, and rock.
 Time characterized their music as a fusion of "bold rapping, powerful singing and chic styling"; a signature element in their songs is the frequent use of bass drops, particularly before the chorus, which is considered a defining aspect of their sound by music critics.
 The Korea Herald came to associate Blackpink's soundscape with "grand intros, thumping bass and trap-EDM choruses".
+Rosé possesses a soprano vocal range, while Jisoo has been described as a mezzo-soprano.

 The lyrical themes of the group frequently encompass topics such as independence, female empowerment, the aftermath of breakups, navigating toxic relationships, and the nuances of romance.
 Jisoo explained in an interview with Rolling Stone that the members are "involved from the beginning" in their creative process, from "building the blocks" to "adding this or that feeling" and "exchanging feedback".
 Regarding their work, Billboard stated that Blackpink "rewrote the definition of K-pop and their beauty, it's for them not for anyone else."

 Influences

+Blackpink's girl group influences include 2NE1 (left), TLC (center), and the Spice Girls (right).

 Early in their career, Blackpink stated that they wanted to emulate labelmate 2NE1 and "show [their] own unique color".
 During an episode of Carpool Karaoke in 2023, the members of the group expressed how they were inspired by TLC and the Spice Girls as they grew up listening to their music.
 Jennie commented that the group admired the vocals, rap, and hip-hop style of TLC, as well as the distinct individual characters of the Spice Girls, saying, "That was something that we were aiming for and it was such an iconic girl group in history that we grew up listening to."

 While working with Lady Gaga for "Sour Candy" in 2020, the group members expressed that they considered her a major musical influence; Jennie recalled how she admired the creativity and fashion of "Telephone" (2010) when she saw the music video for the first time.
 Other artists that the group has cited as influences include Ariana Grande, Cardi B and Selena Gomez.